simonandreashuber/digitalWrite_shift_register_74HC595/README.md

 const int nr_shift_register = 3; //number of shift registers
 ```

----

-## Questions & Feedback
-Direct your questions to: simon.huber17@gmail.com

----

 ## License & Copyright
 This Project is licensed under the [MIT License](LICENSE).